A22347/F-Sharp-Compiler/README.md

 ## F#/C Compiler

-A compiler for a custom language combining C and F#.
+A compiler for a custom language combining C, F# and some other things.

 Example: